umotif-public/terraform-aws-ssm-parameters/README.md

 ## Assumptions

-Module is to be used with Terraform > 0.12.
+Module v1.0 is to be used with Terraform > 0.12.
+Module v2.0+ is to be used with Terraform > 0.14.5

 ## Examples